steveseguin/websocket_server/README.md

 In the case of an offline deployment, you may need self-signed certicates, but that topic is outside the scope of this guide.

+(Oh, also, I've added support for `npm install`, if you want a quick way to install the vdoninja.js script that way.)

 ## To run the basic server manually
 ```
 sudo nodejs server.js // port 443 needs to be open.
 THIS STARTS THE SERVER